 - reduce permitted water withdrawal levels, which can leave too little water in our rivers to sustain populations of fish and aquatic life,

-- and address the related problems of water that leaks into aging sewers or runs off of paved surfaces.
+- address the related problems of water that leaks into aging sewers or runs off of paved surfaces.